-Secret Code #1: Reverse Alphabet
+Secret Codes #1: Reverse Alphabet

 Here’s a simple reverse alphabet code to start with.
 Write the alphabet on your paper, then write it backwards directly underneath your letters.
 To write your message, look at the top (orange) letters and write the bottom (blue) letters.
 To decipher it, find the letters on the bottom line, and write the corresponding letters from the top line.

-Secret Code #2: Pig Pen
+Secret Codes #2: Pig Pen

 My girls loved the pig pen symbol code once they had some time to practice with it.
 Draw two grids – one like a tic-tac-toe board, and one X. Fill in your letters as shown.
 Each letter is represented by the lines around it, and the second letter in each space also gets a dot.
 For example, A looks like a backwards L, and B looks the same but with a dot added.

 We practiced writing our names and silly words before moving to coding whole sentences.
 The messages you write with the pig pen code look very sneaky and secret!